 Risk of Overtraining

 The gamification that makes Zwift engaging can also push people into excessive training volume.
-Without a recovery framework, riders accumulate fatigue and injury risk.
+Without a recovery framework, riders accumulate fatigue and risk of injury.
 Zwift offers training advice, but it is not a holistic recovery system.
+The leaderboard pulls people toward more, when more is sometimes the wrong direction.

 What ooddle Does Differently